plenus-cloud/plenuslb/README.md

 ### Ephemeral IP

-By creating a service with type: LoadBalancer and not specifying any externalIPs PlenusLB will provision an ephemeral IP: the IP will be assigned to the service as long as the service exists, but there is no reservation; if the service is deleted the IP will be released on the cloud provider.
+By creating a service with type: LoadBalancer and not specifying any externalIPs or loadBalancerIP PlenusLB will provision an ephemeral IP: the IP will be assigned to the service as long as the service exists, but there is no reservation; if the service is deleted the IP will be released on the cloud provider.
 Ephemeral IP addresses cannot be used in the bare metal scenario.